-Course Structure: The main lecture meets for two 80-minute sessions per week or three 50 minute sessions per week.
-In addition, students attend one 110-minute quiz section each week which gives students time to work on laboratories (but does not require laboratory facilities).
+Course Structure: The main lecture meets for two 80-minute sessions per week; three 50-minute sessions per week; or equivalent; lecture times are dependent on time scheduling constraints and instructor preferences.
+In addition, students attend one 110-minute quiz/lab section each week which is led by a teaching assistant (TA).
+Typically, the quiz/lab section gives students time to work on laboratories (note; EE280 labs do not require laboratory facilities) under the guidance of the TA; however, instructors have discretion to organize the quiz/lab sections in any way they deem appropriate to their pedagogy and style.

+The organization and delivery style of EE280 lectures is at the discretion of the instructor.
 Lecture sessions typically consist of lecture interspersed with (a) examples which illustrate the application of important concepts; (b) demonstrations which illustrate these principles at work in real devices; or (c) student-centered activities including small group problem solving activities and think/pair/share exercises designed to reinforce understanding of basic concepts and resolve misconceptions.

 Note: The quiz section is not intended to allow students to fully complete each lab.
-At-home (out-ofclass) work will be needed following the student's quiz section.
+At-home (out-of-class) work will be needed following the student's quiz section.